• KLX250S main page

 Parachute blind somewhere into SW USA, spin a bottle and head that way.
 Chances are in a short time you’ll be riding through epic scenery.
 Whether you ride road or trail, there are no bad routes out here, and over the summer I got my KLX relocated to the west Colorado to knock out the classic Rocky Mountain passes.
 But as it was now a bit late in the season, that plan got downsized to riding back to Phoenix via Moab, UT.
 It still couldn’t fail to be a great ride.

-From Eagle, CO I’d pre-mapped a 300-mile network of backroads and trails (left) towards the La Sal Mountain Loop just out of Moab which I did one brilliant afternoon on the CRF a few years back.
+From Eagle, CO I’d pre-mapped a 300-mile network of backroads and trails (above left) towards the La Sal Mountain Loop just out of Moab which I did one brilliant afternoon on the CRF a few years back.

-And out of Moab I could think of nothing better that riding the White Rim Trail again, then heading down through the Lockhart Basin on the Utah BDR towards Monument Yalley.
-Over to Macy’s in Flagstaff for a schnick-schnack, and it’s all downhill from there.
+And out of Moab I could think of nothing better that riding the White Rim Trail again, then continuing down through the Lockhart Basin on the Utah BDR towards Monument Valley. from there nip over to Macy’s in Flagstaff for a snack, and it’s all downhill to baking Phoenix from there.

 Next morning in Delta, it didn’t look like the Grand Mesa to the north was snowed-over yet, so the little 250 chugged up to nearly 11,000′ (3300m) where an easy dirt road contoured past the thin snow to the plateau’s southern rim, before dropping down spectacularly at Lands End Observatory (left).
 On the level at this height the KLX again managed surprisingly well, but some inclines and another few thousand feet would have had it struggling, I’m sure.

 A quick blast in the slow lane up Highway 50 led to 141, apparently a well-known bikers’ road.
-At Gateway general store (right) there were more bikes than cars: a CB500X, MV triple, one of those Harding Davies you hear so much about, plus an intrepid Ozzie couple on a KLR (left).
+At Gateway general store (right) there were more bikes than cars: a CB500X, MV triple, an H-D plus an intrepid Ozzie couple on a KLR (above).

 The food van here made an outstanding bacon-avocado wrap and proper chips but, as I’ve often found, the fuel in these outback places is often rough as well as expensive, even so-called 91 premium.
 Perhaps it sits in the tanks for too long.